nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `list`: This command displays all clients currently in your database, making it easy to browse through entries.

 **Adding a New Client**
-* `add n/Jane Doe p/87654321 e/jane@example.com a/123 Jane Road j/doctor i/120000`: Adds Jane Doe to your database with detailed contact information, job title, and income.
+* `add n/ Jane Doe p/ 87654321 e/ jane@example.com a/ 123 Jane Road j/ doctor i/ 120000`: Adds Jane Doe to your database with detailed contact information, job title, and income.

 **Editing a Client's Information**
-* `edit 1 p/12345678`: Updates the phone number of the first client in your list to `12345678`.
+* `edit 1 p/ 12345678`: Updates the phone number of the first client in your list to `12345678`.
-* `edit 4 rn/Updated remark(s) here`: Replaces the remark(s) of the fourth client with "Updated remark(s) here".
+* `edit 4 rn/ Updated remark(s) here`: Replaces the remark(s) of the fourth client with "Updated remark(s) here".

 **Removing a Client**
 * `delete 3`: Removes the third client from your list.
 Ensure you have the correct index to avoid deleting the wrong client.

 **Searching for a Client**
-* `filter n/Jane`: Finds all clients named Jane in your database.
+* `filter n/ Jane`: Finds all clients named Jane in your database.
 It’s a powerful tool for quickly locating clients or filtering for a specific type of client.

 **Viewing Detailed Client Information**
 * `view 1`: Opens a split view showing detailed information for the first client in your list.